Drought in Virginia and Maryland

 What Happens To Soil During A Drought?

 The Virginia state soil is called Pamunkey, which consists of a sandy top layer and nutrient-rich clay sublayers.
 Though Pamunkey soil is found primarily in the coastal tidewater region, all of Virginia is rife with nutrient-rich clay subsoil.
-Virginia’s neighbor to the north, also sports clay subsoil with the Maryland state soil, Sassafrass.
+Virginia’s neighbor to the north, Maryland, also sports clay subsoil with their state soil, Sassafrass.

 How Does Dry Soil Affect Your Foundation?